Fanatics Sportsbook promo code: Get $100 FanCash and up to $100 back in FanCash for Colorado vs. Houston, Kansas State vs. Arizona, and more college football on Friday

 Fanatics now offers a Game Day Guarantee, which gives new users $100 FanCash and up to $100 back in FanCash every football gameday with the Fanatics Sportsbook promo code

-Friday features a five-game college football slate, jam-packed MLB action and the chance to lock in Week 2 NFL bets with the latest Fanatics Sportsbook promo code, which gives new users $100 in FanCash with a $10+ bet and $100 back in FanCash every football gameday.
-With Week 3 college football games like Colorado vs. Houston and Kansas State vs. Arizona on Friday, there are plenty of online sports betting opportunities to capitalize on the current Fanatics Game Day Guarantee.
+The bulk of the Week 2 NFL schedule is a few days away, but on Friday, sports bettors have multiple college football contests and MLB games to consider for online sports betting.
+With the five-game college football slate, you can capitalize on Fanatics' two-in-one offer as new users can collect both $100 in FanCash with a $10+ bet and $100 back in FanCash every football gameday with the latest Fanatics Sportsbook promo code.
 Claim your $100 in bonus FanCash each football Game Day with the latest Fanatics Sportsbook promo code here:

 Explaining the Fanatics Sportsbook promo code